 Trump cards are introduced around halfway through, and during the final round of the saw phase - where the bet is high enough that Lucas can lose - he'll cheat and use a Trump card named Desperation, stripping your ability to draw new cards, and increasing the bet to 100, making it the next best hand the winner, alongside Perfect Draw, giving him 21.

 How do you win against this?
 Throughout the saw round, you need to hang on to some Trump cards until this moment, which are the only cards you can play to win.
 We'd specifically recommend the Love Your Enemy card, which will give your opponent the best possible card.
 Since this forces Lucas to draw, and he will be on 21, it will tip him over the edge, making you the victor.

 Want more help?
-Our Resident Evil 7 walkthrough and guide provides step-by-step instructions on how to survive the main story, as well as get the Shotgun and Grenade Launcher, while our Antique Coins locations, Mr Everywhere statue locations and File locations lists will help you find every available collectible on Normal and Easy difficulties.
-We also explain how to get the Dirty Coin item in the game by getting the best Resident Evil 7 demo ending, and for DLC, the full Bedroom solution, get the Daughters True Ending, beat Hoffman at Blackjack in 21 and how to beat Nightmare.
+Our Resident Evil 7 walkthrough provides step-by-step instructions on how to survive the main story, as well as finding the Shotgun, Grenade Launcher and the game's many Lockpicks and Treasure Photos.
+Meanwhile, our Antique Coins locations, Mr Everywhere statue locations and File locations lists will help you find every available collectible on Normal and Easy difficulties.

 Resident Evil 7 21 DLC Survival rewards